Aryan-chaudhry/Object-Oriented-Programming/readme.md

 ## Destructor

-A **destructor** is called automatically when an object goes out of scope or is deleted.
-It has the same name as the class, prefixed with `~`, and no return type or parameters.
+A **destructor** is a special member function that is automatically called when an object goes out of scope or is deleted.
+Its main purpose is to release resources (like memory) acquired by the object.
+The destructor has the same name as the class, prefixed with `~`, and does not take parameters or return a value.

 **Example:**
 ```cpp